reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 These are the API endpoints we want to define:

 * `/api/csv/upload`: will accept a `multipart/form-data` content as POST call to import the CSV file.
-* `/api/csv/download`: will be a simple GET call to return raw CSV data as response.
+* `/api/csv/download`: will be a simple GET call to return raw CSV data as a response.
 * `/api/employees`: will be a GET call to return all the employees and their associations in JSON format.

 ### Import CSV File